samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-High_Volume.md

 **Description**:

-> 10min up to Easy-Moderate (RPE 6) to warm up, then run steadily, Moderate-
+> 10min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-Hard,
-> Hard, RPE8 2 times for 20 minutes each and recover at an Easy, RPE2 pace for
+> RPE8 2 times for 20 minutes each and recover at an Easy, RPE2 pace for 10
-> 10 minutes between each; run 10min Easy, RPE 4 to cool down for a total of 70
+> minutes between each; run 10min Easy, RPE4 to cool down for a total of 70
 > minutes of running

 #### Workout 2